-While it has always been best practice for sellers to provide a property defects disclosure document as part of the sale agreement, the Property Practitioners Act (22 of 2019), which was gazetted on the 3 October 2019, makes this mandatory.
-The Act will come into operation on a date to be fixed by the President by proclamation in the Gazette, and provides that the report must be signed by all relevant parties and forms an integral part of the agreement.
-The sale agreement should expressly state which of the parties will be responsible for the costs incurred to correct any defects that may be listed in the report.
-This clause should be expressly agreed to and accepted by both parties in writing.
-A property practitioner must not accept a mandate unless the seller has provided him and the prospective purchaser with a fully signed mandatory disclosure form.
+While it has always been best practice for sellers to provide a property defects disclosure document as part of the sale agreement, the Property Practitioners Act (22 of 2019), which came into operation on 1 February 2022, makes this obligatory.
+The final Regulations, which were published on 14 January 2022, provide the prescribed form for the report.
+It must be signed by all relevant parties and forms an integral part of the agreement.
+The sale agreement should expressly state which of the parties will be responsible for the costs incurred to correct any defects listed in the report.
+A property practitioner must not accept a mandate unless the seller has provided him with a fully signed mandatory disclosure, in the prescribed form.
+The property practitioner must provide a copy of this form to any prospective purchaser who intends to make an offer for the purchase of the property.
+Failure to comply may result in the property practitioner being held liable by an affected consumer, and the Regulatory Authority may take action against a property practitioner or impose an appropriate sanction.